pyeve/cerberus/docs/index.rst

 Welcome to Cerberus
 ===================

-Cerberus is a lightweight and extensible data validation library for Python.

     ``CERBERUS``, n.
 The watch-dog of Hades, whose duty it was to guard the entrance; everybody, sooner or later, had to go there, and nobody wanted to carry off the entrance.
     - *Ambrose Bierce, The Devil's Dictionary*

-Cerberus provides type checking and other base functionality out of the box and is designed to be easily extensible, allowing for easy custom validation.
+Cerberus provides powerful yet simple and lightweight data validation functionality out of the box and is designed to be easily extensible, allowing for custom validation.
 It has no dependencies and is thoroughly tested from Python 2.6 up to 3.5, PyPy and PyPy3.

 At a Glance
 -----------